 In accordance with the statutory provisions, the remuneration of each individual member of the Management Board is disclosed in the Group Management Report under the section “Remuneration Report – Management Board“.
 Moreover, this section includes explanations of the kind and structure of the remuneration of the Management Board as well as details on commitments in case of the termination of the contract of Management Board members.
 Reference is made to the detailed statements in the Group Management Report, which forms an integral part of this Corporate Governance Report.

 Remuneration of the Supervisory Board

 Share transactions by and shareholdings of the members of the Management Board and the Supervisory Board

 In accordance with Section 19 of the Market Abuse Regulation, members of the Management Board, the Supervisory Board and persons associated with them are required to disclose the selling or buying of PAION AG shares if the value of the combined transactions reaches or exceeds EUR 5,000 in any calendar year.
 These transactions are published by PAION AG immediately on the company’s website and notified to the Federal Financial Supervisory Authority.
-In the fiscal year 2016, notifiable transactions were reported by Dr. Jürgen Beck on 10 January 2018 and on 16 August 2018.
+In the fiscal year 2017, notifiable transactions were reported by Dr. Jürgen Beck on 10 January 2018 and on 16 August 2018.
 In fiscal year 2018, notifiable transactions were reported by Dr. Wolfgang Söhngen and Mr. Abdelghani Omari on 01 June 2018, and in fiscal year 2018, notifiable transactions were reported by Dr. Wolfgang Söhngen and Dr. Mariola Söhngen, as a person associated with Dr. Wolfgang Söhngen, on 31 August 2018.

 Share-based incentive systems